Aft1n/SMTPHook-Golang/README.md

 Yes.
 Just replace `podman-compose` with `docker-compose`.

 **Q: Is this production ready?**
-Yes, with systemd, logrotate, and modular components, it is designed for long-running environments.
+Yes — with systemd, logrotate, and isolated components, it’s designed for long-running environments.

 **Q: Does this use any external databases?**
 No — logs are written to files for simplicity.